KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets/readme.txt

 Check out our extensive [knowledgebase](https://evnt.is/18wm) for articles on using, tweaking, and troubleshooting our plugins.

 == Changelog ==

+= [5.7.0] 2023-11-16 =

+* Version - Event Tickets 5.7.0 is only compatible with The Events Calendar 6.2.7 and higher.
+* Version - Event Tickets 5.7.0 is only compatible with Event Tickets Plus 5.8.0 and higher.
+* Feature - Include all the features to have Wallet Plus compatibility into Event Tickets.
+* Tweak - Add tickets to the Tickets Commerce success page.
+[ETWP-30]
+* Tweak - Add tickets to the RSVP block confirmation state.
+[ETWP-62]
+* Language - 30 new strings added, 30 updated, 0 fuzzied, and 0 obsoleted

+= [5.6.8.1] 2023-11-09 =

+* Version - Event Tickets 5.6.8.1 is only compatible with The Events Calendar 6.2.6.1 and higher
+* Fix - Update a common library to prevent possible fatals.
+[TEC-4978]
+* Language - 0 new strings added, 9 updated, 0 fuzzied, and 0 obsoleted

+= [5.6.8] 2023-11-08 =

+* Tweak - Added tabs for navigating between Attendees and Orders in the Tickets Commerce admin.
+[ET-1867]
+* Tweak - Added action `tec_tickets_commerce_reports_tabbed_view_before_register_tab` and `tec_tickets_commerce_reports_tabbed_view_after_register_tab` allow adding third-party tabs.
+[ET-1867]
+* Tweak - Added filter `tec_tickets_commerce_reports_tabbed_page_title` and `tec_tickets_commerce_reports_tabbed_view_tab_map` allow granular control over how Tickets Commerce tabs behave.
+[ET-1867]

+= [5.6.7] 2023-11-01 =

+* Feature - Tickets Commerce orders report page design update.
+[ET-1810]
+* Tweak - Re-styled Empty RSVP Block in Block Editor to match frontend design.
+Styles will be the same in block editor and in the user interface [ET-1818]
+* Tweak - Re-styled Inactive RSVP Block in Block Editor to match frontend design.
+Styles will be the same in block editor and in the user interface [ET-1823]
+* Tweak - Re-styled Active RSVP Block in Block Editor to match frontend design.
+Styles will be the same in block editor and in the user interface [ET-1825]
+* Tweak - Re-styled Create and Edit RSVP Tickets in Block Editor.
+[ET-1836]
+* Tweak - Re-styled Inactive Tickets Block in Block Editor.
+Empty state now has a new design [ET-1817]
+* Tweak - Re-styled Inactive Tickets Block with tickets.
+Inactive state with tickets has a new design [ET-1822]
+* Tweak - Re-styled Active Tickets Block with tickets.
+Add information icons and tooltips.
+[ET-1824]
+* Tweak - Re-styled Create and Edit Tickets in Block Editor.
+[ET-1835]
+* Tweak - Re-styled Tickets Settings in Block Editor.
+[ET-1834]
+* Tweak - Using react-number-format to display price.
+[ET-1885]
+* Tweak - Declared dynamic properties for Attendees page to avoid deprecation warnings.
+* Fix - Orders title in admin page.
+[ET-1868]
+* Fix - Typo on My Tickets when using Ticket Commerce only.
+[ET-1909]
+* Language - 3 new strings added, 60 updated, 0 fuzzied, and 1 obsoleted

 = [5.6.6.1] 2023-10-12 =